 Advocates for the sat-fat hypothesis will always be able to find studies to support it.
 However, these studies are invariably observational (not RCTs), meaning they are statistical rather than scientific.
-They look for association and cannot show causation, they are confounded by numerous uncontrollable factors any of which could variably contribute to causation, they produce ‘evidence’ so weak it should be dismissed, and are frequently mired in multiple conflicts of interest.
+They look for association and cannot show causation, they are confounded by numerous uncontrollable factors any of which could variably contribute to causation, and they produce ‘evidence’ so weak it should be dismissed in any case.

 Once nutritional scientism had decided, by whatever means, the rules of diet and health, the onus was on us to obey those rules and to lead healthy lives without being a burden on society.
 The State became involved, issuing guidelines and establishing expert committees to direct population health, and using health to justify their social and political interventions in our lives.
 We are expected to respect these authorities.
-Big Food, Big Ag, Big Pharma and Big Marketing were unleashed – commercial entities without a primary interest in our health.
+Big Food, Big Ag, Big Pharma and Big Marketing were unleashed – commercial entities not primarily interested in our health.
 Reputations, and money, were made.
 The State widened its omniscience.

 And yet, we know we are living through an unprecedented era of non-communicable diseases (NCDs) that were once rare (type 2 diabetes, Alzheimer’s disease, heart disease, cancer, non-alcoholic fatty liver disease…).
 For decades, nutritional scientism has run an uncontrolled, and unrepentant, experiment on our health that has failed us.
 The scale of the failure, and the horrendous consequences for individuals living with advanced NCDs, qualifies this experiment as a crime against humanity.

 Nutritional Bullshit instead